Abstract

 Mark Davies's Time

-Magazine corpus (and the interface to it) constitutes "a successful interpretive tool in itself or only a step along
+Magazine corpus (and the interface to it) constitutes “a successful

-the way to understanding and interpretation."
-Not many tool builders
+and interpretation.”
+Not many tool builders would likely claim that a

-would likely claim that a visually attractive word frequency diagram could
+visually attractive word frequency diagram could possibly be considered a

-possibly be considered a valuable interpretation in its own right.
-They must,
+valuable interpretation in its own right.
+They must, however, be aware of this

-however, be aware of this mindset.
-Addressing it directly will help users
+mindset.
+Addressing it directly will help users understand not only what the

-understand not only what the tools can actually do, but also what profitable
+tools can actually do, but also what profitable applications of the tool might

-applications of the tool might be in the course of their research.
+be in the course of their research.

 Social contracts between tool builder and tool user often center around using

-data in new ways, and it was the "if you can get it to
+data in new ways, and it was the “if you can get it to work” clause of the contract that left so many

-to evaluate a
+apparent.
+When asked to evaluate a

-Shaping the West project from the
+Shaping the West

-Stanford Spatial History Project that produces a
+project from the Stanford Spatial History Project that produces a

 dynamic visualization of board members of U.S. railroad companies from